rudderlabs/rudderstack-docs/destinations/advertising/fb_custom_audience.md

 |`ZIP`|`ZIP`|`Use lowercase, and no white space.
 For the US, use only the first 5 digits.
 For the UK, use the Area/District/Sector format.`|
 |`COUNTRY`|`COUNTRY`|`Use lowercase, 2-letter country codes in ISO 3166-1 alpha-2.`|

+Rudderstack has modified the schema names in dashboard to ensure better readability.
+However, during the event call, the field names must be aligned with the schema names permitted by Facebook Marketing API.

 ## Explicit Formatting Feature

-By default, **Disable Formatting** option is not enabled in RudderStack dashboard.
-In that case the following behaviour can expected for schema fields listed below:
+When the formatting is enabled in Rudderstack dashboard, the following behaviour can be expected for schema fields listed below:

  | **Schema Field Name** | **Example Input** | **Formatted Output ( Before hashing )** |
  | :--- | :--- | :--- |